 ROI measures the value of your investments

-ROI, short for Return on Investment, means the amount of money that a company receives in return for the investments they make.
-Therefore, ROI tells you the profit you get for your marketing actions.
+In one sentence, ROI means the amount of money that a company receives in return for the investments they make.
+Therefore, when applied to the investments made for your marketing actions, ROI tells you the profit you get from those actions.
 In its simplest form, the formula for calculating your ROI looks like this:

-ROI works best to determine the value of short-term campaigns, because then the profit margin can directly be compared to previous numbers.
-However, ROI can also be used to assess the efficiency of your marketing actions in the long run, and it can help you find the most efficient marketing channels for you.
+ROI is an indicator that enables you to determine the value of your short-term campaigns since you can compare your results to the previous numbers.
+However, you can also assess the efficiency of your marketing actions in the long run: it can help you find the most efficient marketing channels for your organization, for instance.

 What is a good ROI?